NullEmpire/nullstrap-phonegap/README.md

 * One code base for multiple environments (ex. dev, staging, prod apps)
 * A single command for pushing environment specific code to github and then building using PhoneGap Build
+* Automatically generate config.xml files for each environment

 ### Assumptions